 The Key Correspondent team welcomes people from diverse backgrounds and in particular welcomes applications from representatives of groups most at risk of HIV and from people living with HIV – all you need is an enthusiasm to document HIV in your community in order to affect change.

-New applications for membership of the Key Correspondents Programme will be reviewed on a six monthly basis.
-The next dates to review applications will be September 2013 and March 2014.
+New applications for membership of the Key Correspondents programme will be reviewed in March 2014.

 Key Correspondents and community action

 A number of multi-country programmes being run by the International HIV/AIDS Alliance incorporate the work of Key Correspondents as a way to advocate for political and social change.
 The latest programmes are shown in our Advocacy section.